 What works have sold the best in past editions?

 Because the artworks are experienced behind glass, those that can stand out in some way tend to be most successful in the ArtMart.
-For instance, popular items to date have been brightly coloured or have high contrast.
+For instance, popular items to date have been brightly coloured, have high contrast, and professional looking packaging.

 Is the Alternator able to provide any support for production to artists selected to participate?